ybychenok/terraform-aws-airship-ecs-service/README.md

 ![](https://raw.githubusercontent.com/blinkist/airship-tf-ecs-service/master/_readme_resources/alb_discovery.png)

-Unlike kubernetes style service discovery based on DNS which lack connection draining, ALB Discovery adds a service to a load balancer and takes care of draining connections the moment an update takes place.
-One Application Load Balancer can have multiple microservices as a backend by creating Layer 4-7 rules for the HTTP Host Header.
-Based on the Host: header traffic will be forwarded to an ECS Service.
+Unlike Kubernetes-style service discovery based on DNS, which lacks connection draining, ALB discovery adds a service to a load balancer and takes care of draining connections the moment an update takes place.
+One ALB can have multiple microservices as a backend by creating Layer 4-7 rules for the HTTP Host Header.
+Based on the `Host:` header, traffic will be forwarded to an ECS Service.

 ```
   [ name ] . [ route53_zone domain ]
 ```

-In case dev-int.mycorp.com is used as domain for the internal ALB, the route53 records are being created which can be used by other ECS Services to connect to.
+In case `dev-int.mycorp.com` is used as domain for the internal ALB, the route53 records are being created which can be used by other ECS Services to connect to.
 ```
   == Internal ALB  *.dev-int.mycorp.com ==
   books.dev-int.mycorp. => micro1 ecs service